DigitalGlobe/docker-logging/README.md

 		      "aws:SourceIp": [ "192.168.1.1", "192.168.1.2" ]
 		  }
 	    }
-	  },
-	  {
-	      "Effect": "Allow",
-	      "Principal": { "AWS": [ "XXXXXXXXXXXX" ] },
-	      "Action": [ "es:*" ],
-	      "Resource": "arn:aws:es:us-west-2:XXXXXXXXXXXX:domain/pschmitt-es-test/*"
 	  }
     ]
 }
 ```

-2. Create a bucket for conf files (make sure the name is unique!)

-        aws s3api create-bucket --bucket flame-config

-3. Upload Logstash config to the `flame-config` bucket.

-        aws s3 cp conf/gelf_to_elasticsearch.conf s3://pschmitt-ecs-config/

-4. Configure ECS cluster.
+2. Configure ECS cluster.
 Here's how you do it with CloudFormation:

   1. The
      [AWS ECS-optimized AMI](https://aws.amazon.com/marketplace/pp/B00U6QTYI2)